bilgekaan06/Google-K8S-Engine---Server-Status---Backend-Module/Containerization of Applications.md

 * All following commands were run on Ubuntu OS.
 * ## Prerequisites
-* Firstly, backup all project directory
+* Firstly, backup all project directory.
 ```
 zip -r backend-app.zip backend-app/
 ```
-* Change the current working directory to backend-app then to obtain the maven artifact of the application run the following command:
+* Change the current working directory to backend-app, then to obtain the maven artifact of the application, run the following command:
 ```
 mvn clean && mvn package -DskipTests
 ```
 * Move the maven artifact to where Dockerfile is located and rename as used in Dockerfile.
-To access the file I used click [Dockerfile](https://github.com/bilgekaan06/Google-K8S-Engine-Server-Status-Backend-Module/blob/main/Dockerfile)
+To access the file, I used click [Dockerfile](https://github.com/bilgekaan06/Google-K8S-Engine-Server-Status-Backend-Module/blob/main/Dockerfile)
 ```
 mv ./target/backend-0.0.1-SNAPSHOT.jar ./rest-service.jar
 ```